- Warnings & Disclaimers

 Software way to tweak settings for benchmarking

-There is a Classified tool available to play with various onboard KINGPIN RTX settings for maximum performance.
+There is secret Classified tool available to play with various onboard KINGPIN RTX settings for maximum performance tweaking.

 Uncheck “Auto” checkbox to unleash the beast.
 Keep an eye on temperatures!
 Power consumption and stress to GPU is increased exponentially from elevated voltage, instead of linear for clock frequency OC only.